RyanBoomer30/GenerativeJournal/README.md

-# BUHack2022
+# GenerativeJournal
-Track: Revamping the Old
+Winner at BUHackathon on Revamping the old and and Jevaa.AI track

 - Additional challenges:  Sargent College Hack, Friends for Drew 1, BU Spark